emipa606/Insulation/README.md

 # Recommended
  *** subject to conversion ***

-[https://steamcommunity.com/sharedfiles/filedetails/?id=1372003680](Replace Stuff) - Uuugggg: Allows you to replace walls without having to deconstruct them first.
+[Replace Stuff](https://steamcommunity.com/sharedfiles/filedetails/?id=1372003680) - Uuugggg: Allows you to replace walls without having to deconstruct them first.
 Thus facilitating insulation being applied to existing walls with less impact to the rooms temperature balance during the refit.

 (I will leave it to player discretion if they do not wish to use this mod for a higher degree of difficulty with the management and installation of structures and their related materials.)